New & Used Jaguar XF: In Depth

 GET A FREE PRICE QUOTE

-The Jaguar XF is a luxurious and powerful mid-size sedan that’s also the most affordable way to get into a Jag.
+The Jaguar XF is a luxurious and powerful mid-size sedan that’s also the least expensive way to get into a Jag.
 It competes with the BMW 5-Series, Audi A6, and the Mercedes-Benz E-Class.

 For more details on the current model, read our full review of the 2014 Jaguar XF lineup